rhtconsulting/puppet-jboss_admin/README.md

 Currently there are two plumbing types on which all porcelain types are built:

-* jboss_resource
-  Ensures that a specific resource path is present or absent, and that all attributes have the specified values.
+* jboss_resource: Ensures that a specific resource path is present or absent, and that all attributes have the specified values.
 Non-specified attributes are ignored.
-* jboss_exec
-  Executes the specified command within the Jboss CLI.
+* jboss_exec: Executes the specified command within the Jboss CLI.
 Executing the command can be made conditional based on the result of another command.
 This support is not dependent on a specific version if EAP/Wildfly.